-Founded by Thomas Jefferson in 1819, the University of Virginia has been rated 26th overall, 3rd in public universities, 10th in research universities and 9th in career readiness by U.S. News and World Report.
-UVA offers undergraduate and graduate degrees online or in a hybrid format as well as non-degree programs for students interested in self-improvement, personal growth, or career advancement courses.
+Founded by Thomas Jefferson in 1819, the University of Virginia (UVA) has been rated 26th overall, 3rd in public universities, 10th in research universities and 9th in career readiness by U.S. News and World Report.
+The University of Virginia online offers graduate and undergraduate degrees online or in a hybrid format as well as non-degree programs for students interested in self-improvement, personal growth, or career advancement courses.
 Students may also transfer up to 15 credits toward their degree from another accredited university.

-Founded in 1908, Madison was ranked in the top ten southern universities in 2017.
+Founded in 1908, James Madison University has also been ranked in our list of the top ten southern universities.
 The school has online undergraduate and graduate degrees available for study at a low-cost high-value ratio that has been called an “impressive balance” by the Princeton Review.
 Madison in part receives its high ranking because of the resources that are available to students online.
-These tools include an online library, and online tutoring services specifically for math, science, and writing and more.
+These tools include an online library, and online tutoring services specifically for math, science, writing and more.

 While EMU only currently offers two online degrees, both their business and nursing degree have a large variety of concentrations to choose from, creating a wide variety of diversity and study available to online students.
 Eastern Mennonite University has a 10:1 student to faculty ratio and does all that it can to help students not only excel but also become part of the EMU community.
 As a Christian college, students at EMU receive not only a quality but also a Christ-centered education.
 The university’s mission is to magnify and stand for service, social justice, Christian Discipleship, and peacemaking.

-NSU is well known for its strong balance between affordability, quality, and variety.
+NSU is well known for its strong balance between affordable college, quality, and variety.
+If you’re looking for some of the cheapest online college in Virginia, NSU might fit your needs.
 With classes available at only a little over $400 a credit and over a dozen online bachelor’s and master’s degrees to choose from, Norfolk is an obvious choice for online education in Virginia.
 A historically black school, online classes at Norfolk are offered asynchronously for the greatest convenience.The school puts the interest of the student first and provides traditional and well-known programs as well as some less common degrees that would normally have to be sought on campus.
 Some of these degrees include a Bachelors in Tourism and Hospitality Management and a Bachelors in Art History.